SMTP hostname and port numbers

-As an alternative to ports 25 and 587, you can also connect to port 465.
+As an alternative to the ports mentioned previously, you can also connect to port 465.
 This opens up a TCP connection in a secure state right away, and skips the STARTTLS handshake.
 Although sending mail over port 465 was never standardized and is even deprecated in favor of the STARTTLS encryption (in fact, port 465 has even been reassigned to a new service), communication over port 465 is faster because the STARTTLS handshake is skipped.
 It is also more secure because it is impossible to intercept the "EHLO/HELO" handshake.

 Host: mail.smtpeter.com Port: 465 Encryption: SMTPS

 Found a typo?

 You can find this documentation page on GitHub.